Matthew Harper: Career

 Matthew Harper subsequently served as member of the California State Assembly for District 74, encompassing the coastal Orange County communities of Huntington Beach, Costa Mesa, Newport Beach, Irvine, Laguna Woods, and Laguna Beach for two terms.

 From 2007–2011, Harper served as a policy advisor and deputy chief of staff to then-Orange County Supervisor Janet Nguyen.
 In 2011, Harper served as an appointee to the five-member Orange County Redistricting Committee.

 For two years, Harper was the elected Chairman for the Young Republican Federation of California (YRFC) and served on their state board for over ten years.
 Locally, Harper has been elected to several terms to the Orange County Republican Party Central Committee.
 Harper has served on the executive committee for the OCGOP.
 Statewide, Harper served as the elected Associate Representative to the California Republican Party.
 As Associate Representative, Harper was an ex-officio member of the state platform committee.
 In 2014, he was elected to the California State Assembly, defeating Newport Beach Mayor Keith Curry, a fellow Republican.
 He served two terms and was defeated in the 2018 General election by Democrat Cottie Petrie-Norris.

 Matthew Harper continues as a delegate to the California Republican Party.

 In 2020, Harper was a candidate for Huntington Beach city council and lost, placing 7th out of 15 candidates.

-In 2022, Harper was a candidate for the California Board of Equalization and lost, placing 4th out of 7 candidates.
+In 2022, Harper was a candidate for the California Board of Equalization and lost, placing 4th out of 7 candidates in the top two primary.
+In the 2022 General election, Harper was a candidate for the Huntington Beach Union High School District school board and lost, placing 4th out of 8 candidates.